 The W3C provides a large number of conformance tests for different aspects of the Web Platform.
-Currently the tests are hosted on GitHub, two main repositories, one for the CSS Working Group, and one for pretty much everything else (aka web-platform-tests).
+Currently the tests are hosted on GitHub, two main repositories, one for the CSS Working Group (aka csswg-test), and one for pretty much everything else (aka web-platform-tests).

-Blink has mirrors (web-platform-tests, csswg-test) of the GitHub repos, and periodically imports a subset of the tests so that they are run as part of the regular LayoutTests testing process (the tests are pulled in via an entry to DEPS to LayoutTests/w3c).
+Blink has mirrors (web-platform-tests, csswg-test) of the GitHub repos, and periodically imports a subset of the tests so that they are run as part of the regular LayoutTests testing process.

-Updating the set of tests run by Blink requires commit access to Blink like anything else, so make sure you have that first.
+Updating the set of tests run by Blink requires commit access to Chromium like anything else, so make sure you have that first.

 We control which tests are imported via LayoutTests/W3CImportExpectations, which as a blacklist (it is a list of directories and files to skip).
 This means that any new tests and directories that show up in the W3C repos are automatically imported.

-To pull the latest versions of the tests that are currently being imported (i.e., you don't need to change the blacklist), all you have to do is run Tools/Scripts/update-w3c-deps.
-That script will pull the latest version of the tests from our mirrors of the W3C repos.
+To pull the latest versions of the tests that are currently being imported (i.e., you don't need to change the blacklist), all you have to do is run Tools/Scripts/update-w3c-deps with

 If any new versions of tests are found, they will be committed locally to your Git repo.
 You may then upload the changes as a patch to Rietveld like any other patch.

-You can also run the tests locally against tip-of-tree Blink and/or Chromium's currently pinned version to see if there are new failures that will need to be suppressed, or baselines that need to be updated.
+You can also run the the webkit layout tests including the imported W3C tests at tip-of-tree Chromium to see if there are new failures that will need to be suppressed, or baselines that need to be updated.

 In addition to the above, there are some other bugs remaining that limit which tests we can currently import and run, and require us to have to rewrite some of the tests (as noted above) more than we'd like to have to do.
-We are currently tracking such bugs in the Chromium issue tracker using the label Cr-Blink-Tools-Test-W3C.
+We are currently tracking suck bugs in the Chromium issue tracker with the component Blink>Infra.

 We also currently do not automatically update the imported tests.
 We may set up a process for doing so in the future.